Citizenship ceremonies

 Ceremonies take about 90 minutes.
 Doors open for registration 45 minutes before the ceremony starts.

-What should I wear?
+What should I wear to citizenship ceremonies?

 We recommend smart casual dress code for citizenship ceremonies.
 You’re also welcome to wear clothing that celebrates your culture and heritage.

-Can I now enrol to vote?
+Can I now enrol to vote as a new citizen?

 All new citizens over the age of 18 are eligible to enrol to vote.
 Enrolment allows new citizens to vote at Commonwealth, state and local council elections.